ADD CONDITION

 Pediatric Use

-When using this medication for children aged 3 years and older, you can apply it to the affected area up to 3 to 4 times a day.
-However, if your child is under 3 years old, it's important to consult your doctor before use.
+When using this medication for children, it's important to follow specific guidelines.
+For children aged 3 years and older, you can apply it to the affected area up to 3 to 4 times a day.
+However, if your child is under 3 years old, you should consult a doctor before use to ensure safety and proper care.
+Always prioritize your child's health by following these recommendations closely.

 Geriatric Use